Embed This Data

 - $14,650 per capita

 - Inflation (CPI):

 - FDI Inflow:

 Dictator Muammar Qadhafi was overthrown in 2011, and political upheaval continues to this day.
 In June 2014, Libya held its second parliamentary election since the fall of Qadhafi; in November, the Supreme Constitutional Court ruled that the elected parliament was constitutionally illegitimate.
 Pro-Islamist militias allied with the Muslim Brotherhood have established parallel institutions.
+In March 2016, the U.N. brokered the establishment of a national unity government in Tripoli to replace the two rival administrations.
 Oil and natural gas provide about 80 percent of GDP, 95 percent of export revenues, and 99 percent of government revenues.
-Economic recovery began in 2012, but political instability, factional clashes, and security threats from Libyan followers of the Islamic State in Iraq and Syria (ISIS) are serious deterrents to growth.
-The government faces major challenges in disarming and demobilizing militias, improving the rule of law, and reforming the state-dominated economy.
+Extremists have attacked oilfields and seized oil infrastructure, threatening government control of oil and gas revenues.

 Libyans have the right to own property and can start businesses, but regulations and protections are not upheld in practice.
 The World Bank’s 2015 Doing Business report ranked Libya 188th out of 189 economies surveyed.
 Businesses and homes have been confiscated by militants, particularly in Libya’s eastern regions and in Benghazi.
 Without a permanent constitution, the role of the judiciary remains unclear.
 Corruption is pervasive.